andrewcooke/bnum/README.md

 Changes to the Enum semantics include:

-* values can be implicit (Enum requires explicit values in the "class" form);
+* values can be implicit (Enum requires explicit values in the "class" form, although there's undocumented support for this - see `auto_enum` in the tests);

 * the default implicit value is the name;